-In this demo, students will witness the relationship between temperature and volume as well as temperature and pressure.
+In this demonstration, students will witness the relationship between temperature and volume as well as temperature and pressure.
 This is a great substitute for the imploding soda can demonstration that doesn’t always work.

 - Understand that temperature and volume are directly related.